Schnouki/spop/README.md

 - `uimage uri`: get the cover image for given uri (base64-encoded JPEG image).
   Uri must be an track or album uri.
 - `uimage uri size`: get the cover image for given uri (base64-encoded JPEG image).
 Uri must be an track or album uri.
-Use 0 for normal size, 1 for large size and 2 for small size.
+Use 0 for normal size (300px), 1 for small size (64px) and 2 for large size (640px).

 ---